Looking for a foreclosure, bank-owned or short sale but need to be able to live in the home immediately after closing?

 - Banks LOVE clean offers.
 Buyers MUST be preapproved with credit checked and employment and funds verified.
 Documentation must accompany the offer or it won't be considered.

-- Banks reject lowball offers...often with no negotiation.
+- Banks reject lowball offers...no negotiation.
 They are a business and know the value of the asset they are selling.

 - Well priced foreclosed homes get multiple offers.
 Serious buyers put in their best bid first.

 - Banks sell homes AS-IS.
 What you see is what you get.
-Buyers must be prepared to make all necessary repairs out of their own pocket after closing.
+Repairs will not be made.

 - Banks will not pay for inspections in most cases.
 This includes the septic system and/or well.
 Be prepared as all inspections could end up being the buyer's responsibility.
 If you chose to inspect the septic or the county requires a septic compliance test, expect to pay $400-$500 for this inspection.
 A well test will run around $150.
 A whole house inspection is $350-$500.